International Council of Community Churches

 The International Council of Community Churches (ICCC) is a Christian religious association of ecumenically co-operating Protestants and Independent Catholics.
-Based in Frankfort, Illinois, in the United States, it is the main organization of the Community Church movement.
+Based in Loudon, TN in the United States, it is the main organization of the Community Church movement.
 The ICCC is a member of Churches Uniting in Christ, the National Council of Churches of Christ in the USA and the World Council of Churches.
 In 2010, the ICCC had 148 congregations with 68,300 members.
 Membership is concentrated primarily in the Midwest.
 However, there are several congregations in California, New York, and Florida.
 According to the World Council of Churches, the council has 108,806 members worldwide.

 History

 In 1950, the biennial council of the Peoples Church of Christ and Community Centers led by Joseph M. Evans (until then all Afro-American) and the National Council of Community Churches led by the Rev. Roy A. Burkhardt (until then all Caucasian) joined in a historic merger.
 At the time, their joining represented the largest interracial merger of religious bodies in America.
 The new creation was the International Council of Community Churches.
 Member churches united to be a fellowship of ecumenically minded, freedom-loving congregations cooperating in fulfilling the mission of the church in the world.
 As a post-denominational movement, the council has witnessed and worked for Christian unity, justice and reconciliation in human society.